marcolivierarsenault/moonraker-home-assistant/README.md

 - The installation is done inside [HACS](https://hacs.xyz/) (Home Assistant Community Store).
 If you don't have HACS, you must install it before adding this integration.
 [Installation instructions here.](https://hacs.xyz/docs/setup/download)
 - Once HACS is installed, search for `moonraker`
   - Navigate to the 'Integrations' tab in HACS, click `explore & Download` and search for the 'Moonraker' integration there.
 On the next screen, select "Download".
 Once fully downloaded, restart HomeAssistant.
 - In the sidebar, click 'Configuration', then 'Devices & Services'.
 Click the + icon to add "Moonraker" to your Home Assistant installation.
-An URL (or IP) of your Moonraker and start printing
+An URL (or IP) of your Moonraker and start printing.
+If your printer use another port than 7125 or if you use an API key, you can add it in the configuration.

 # Support